 Slug Test Analysis

-is advanced software for slug test data analysis that features the most comprehensive set of solution methods for overdamped and underdamped conditions in confined, unconfined and fractured aquifers.
+AQTESOLV is the most advanced software for slug test analysis and features the most comprehensive set of solution methods for overdamped and underdamped conditions in confined, unconfined and fractured aquifers.

 • overdamped tests